Road signs

 What is the difference between a gated and non-gated level crossing?

 A gated crossing lowers a physical barrier across the road when a train approaches, alongside any lights.
-A non-gated crossing has no barrier, so you rely on light signals — and at the rarest crossings with no lights either, you must look both ways yourself before crossing.
+A non-gated crossing has no barrier, so you rely on light signals.
+At the rarest open crossings, with no lights either, a Give Way sign above a locomotive plate governs the crossing, and Highway Code rule 298 advises that you should look both ways, listen and make sure there is no train coming before you cross.

 Can you stop on a level crossing if traffic is queuing?